 Repayments across all loan products are included in the data.
 Up to 2015-16 only Plan 1 borrowers were eligible to make obligatory repayments, though Plan 2 borrowers could make voluntary repayments.
 From 2016-17 the first Plan 2 borrowers became liable to make obligatory repayments, and the first Plan 3 borrowers will in 2019-20.
 Variances between forecasts and actuals will be due to a range of factors, including:

 Macroeconomic shifts and new data

-Modelling variances and random variation (e.g. through sampling)
+Modelling variances (i.e. simplifications and assumptions made in the modelling) and random variation (e.g. through sampling)

 Operational factors that result in lower than expected collections.